-B Family Income and Expenditure Survey (See pp. 274~286)
+B Family Income and Expenditure Survey

 The Family Income and Expenditure Survey (FIES) aims at providing comprehensive data on incomes and expenditures of consumers in Japan and other related information.
 The data are used in various fields, such as policy planning, econometric analysis, market research, etc. It also supplies basic data to the calculation of such macroeconomic figures as the Gross Domestic Expenditure and the Consumer Price Index.